 …

-e) Packet encoding: Encoded with 1-bit parity check to create d 13 , length of 672 bits
+e) Data field encoding: Encoded with 1-bit parity check to create d 13 , length of 672 bits

 P3490L28

-A CMMG SC mode PPDU frame is composed of the CMMG SC mode STF, the CMMG SC mode CEF, the CMMG SC mode SIG field, the optional CMMG SC mode SCTF, the SC data block, and the optional training fields, which is defined in Figure 25-17 (Format of CMMG SC mode PPDU) where the SCTF fields is transmitted for 1080 MHz channel bandwidth
+A CMMG SC mode PPDU is composed of the CMMG SC mode STF, the CMMG SC mode CEF, the CMMG SC mode SIG field, the optional CMMG SC mode SCTF, the SC data block, and the optional training fields, which is defined in Figure 25-17 (Format of CMMG SC mode PPDU) where the SCTF fields is transmitted for 1080 MHz channel bandwidth

 P3500L33

-A CMMG OFDM mode OFDM PPDU frame is composed of the CMMG OFDM mode STFs, the CMMG OFDM mode CEF, the CMMG OFDM mode SIG field, the CMMG OFDM mode Short Training Field (OSTF), the CMMG OFDM mode Channel Estimation Field (OCEF), CMMG OFDM mode symbols, and the optional training fields, as shown in Figure 25-22 (Format of the CMMG OFDM mode PPDU).
+A CMMG OFDM mode OFDM PPDU is composed of the CMMG OFDM mode STFs, the CMMG OFDM mode CEF, the CMMG OFDM mode SIG field, the CMMG OFDM mode Short Training Field (OSTF), the CMMG OFDM mode Channel Estimation Field (OCEF), CMMG OFDM mode symbols, and the optional training fields, as shown in Figure 25-22 (Format of the CMMG OFDM mode PPDU).

 P3504L27

 If the channel bandwidth is 540 MHz, the preamble sequence and the CMMG OFDM mode SIG fields defined in the above subclauses are specified at the SC chip rate (T C ).
 For transmission in the OFDM (nominal) sample rate, the signal is resampled with a 3/2 rate change.
 The resampling is done by upsampling by a factor of 3, filtering by the filter h Filt defined in 25.3.11 (hFilt definition), and downsampling by a factor of 2 (see equation below).
-To define the transmission of the preamble when the packet is an OFDM packet, the preamble waveform is defined below
+To define the transmission of the preamble when the PPDU is an OFDM mode PPDU, the preamble waveform is defined below

 P3505L38

 The OCEF provides a means for the receiver to estimate the MIMO channel between the set of constellation mapper outputs (or, if STBC is applied, the STBC encoder outputs) and the receive chains.
 The transmitter provides training for N STS space-time streams (spatial mapper inputs) used for the transmission of the PSDU(s).
 For each tone, the MIMO channel that can be estimated is a N RX × N STS matrix.
-A frame transmission has a preamble that contains OCEF symbols, where the data tones of each OCEF symbol are multiplied by entries belonging to a matrix
+A PPDU transmission has a preamble that contains OCEF symbols, where the data tones of each OCEF symbol are multiplied by entries belonging to a matrix

 P3518L63

-d) The frame shall be de-rotated according to estimated frequency offset.
+d) The PPDU shall be de-rotated according to estimated frequency offset.

 e) The complex channel response coefficients shall be estimated for each of the subcarriers using information contained in the preamble (STF/CEF and/or OCEF).